IsacPasianotto/Parallel-Programming-HPC/jacobi-one-side/README.md

 ## 3.1.
 PUT vs GET

-The first thing I wanted to test was if there is any significant difference between using `MPI_Put` or `MPI_Get` functions.\
+The first thing I wanted to test was if there is any significant difference between using `MPI_Put` or `MPI_Get` functions.

 ### 3.1.1  1,200 x 1,200 grid

-As expected in this case the computation and initialization time become absolutely negligible compared to the communication time.
+As expected in this case the computation and initialization time become absolutely negligible compared to the communication time, which represent almost the total of the execution time.

-The most interesting thing is the fact that the there is no a clear winner between the two functions.
-The `MPI_Put` function is slightly faster than the `MPI_Get` function in the `1 MPI_Win` case, while the opposite is true in the `2 MPI_Win` case.
+From the results obtained with this small matrices, `MPI_Get` function seems to be the best choice, since it is slightly faster than the `MPI_Put` function.

 <img src="./images/getvsput-1win-1200.png" style="width: 500px; margin-left: auto; margin-right: auto; display: block;">
 <figcaption>Figure 1: Get vs Put comparison for a 1,200 x 1,200 grid using 1 MPI_Win.</figcaption>